 Much is expected of the exhibits and galleries of a building meant to convey the horrors of the Holocaust, the justice of the Nuremberg Trials, the hope for humanity encapsulated in the Universal Declaration of Human Rights and the International Genocide Convention, and the exceptional nature of American ideals, reality, and repair.

 The Holocaust/Shoah Wing is the first major exhibition space the visitor will experience.
 It encourages the visitor to focus on the history and inhumanity that were the horrors of the Holocaust and answers the question, how did this happen?

 AIRR engages visitors with documents foundational to our nation and then explores the reality of life in America.
 This reality is tempered by efforts at repair undertaken by Americans as part of our democratic system, as envisioned by the founders.
-The visitor advances to the “call to action,” to embrace ideals, challenge reality, and participate in ongoing repair.
-The Museum provides the channels to take the first steps to become involved on a local or national level.
+The Beyond Tolerance Theater provides an interactive experience that will challenge our visitors to think about their own implicit bias.
+They will then advance to the “Call to Action,” to embrace ideals, challenge reality, and participate in ongoing repair.
+The Museum provides visitors with interactive information to take the first steps to become involved on a local or national level.

-The journey culminates in the Reflection and Memorial Room that provides visitors with a serene space in which to reflect on Hope, Rebirth, and Faith, and to memorialize those who died during the Holocaust.
+The journey culminates in the Reflection and Memorial Room that provides visitors with a serene space in which to reflect on hope, rebirth, and faith, and to memorialize those who died during the Holocaust.

 The architecture of the Dallas Holocaust and Human Rights Museum communicates the notion of the journey through the building and the exhibits.
 It is a dynamic structure, expressive of the physical and emotional experience, and movement from arrival to departure, with milestones along the way.
 Structurally, the building ensures an intuitive path for visitors so that the focus is on the experience, without distractions.
 The architecture is assertive and inviting.
 It is meant to fit in and to become a landmark in Dallas’ historic West End district.

 The placement of the building on its site responds to a series of considerations: it creates a vibrant open urban space for the neighborhood, it allows for sunlight to reach the Museum.
 It is compatible with its neighbors--the tourist attractions nearby: the Sixth Floor Museum, Dealey Plaza, and the Old Red Court House.
 At the same time, the design complies with the City of Dallas and West End Historic District requirements.
-The building height, setbacks, materiality, lot coverage, parking counts, loading and trash collection zones are satisfactorily met and will not require variances or adjustments to the current zoning.
+The building height, setbacks, lot coverage, parking counts, loading and trash collection zones are satisfactorily met and will not require variances or adjustments to the current zoning.